 Early December in Disney World, February, and September/ October are some of our favorite times to visit.

 The hours for Disney theme parks can vary slightly depending on the time of year and events going on that day.
 For the most up to date information on daily hours, go directly to Disney’s website here to check the times for the day you’re visiting.
-This is also important if there’s a specific parade or fireworks show you want to see.

 8. Plan to Arrive at the Park Early